adamAfro/ts4xml/readme.md

     - [x] allow implementing attributes inside tags;
     - [ ] allow implementing contens inside tags.

+See [test](test/readme.md) for implemented features with generic use cases.

 **Good practices**:

 - use only simple types and object with simple types;